romlok/ambimist.com/src/thoughts/the inevitable dumpster fire of online dating.md

 Any upstart competitor which actually prioritises the promise of getting people into lasting relationships above all, will necessarily be getting people out of the dating pool, and therefore out of the dating industry's potential paying user base.
 Thus we should expect that the established industry powers will fight such a competitor tooth and nail, by fair means or foul, in the media, the courts, and the lobbies.

-So I hope that enough people with enough idealism, spite, grit, and determination come together to upend this industry, but I'm not optimistic.
+But I still hope that enough people with enough idealism, spite, grit, and determination come together to upend this corrupted industry.